-[Update: 15 Jan 2019] Now that I’ve been using the printer for more than 10 days, I would suggest you stay away and look elsewhere.
-At least until Monoprice addresses the serious issues; Polar Cloud disconnects while printing, IO timeout error breaks camera function, and the deal breaker is hangs during print with the touch screen unresponsive and the extruder and print bed heater still on.
+[Update] After using the printer for about two weeks, I returned it to Monoprice for a refund.
+I would suggest you stay away and look elsewhere, or wait until Monoprice addresses the serious issues; Polar Cloud disconnects while printing, IO timeout error breaks camera function, and the deal breaker is hangs during printing, with the touch screen unresponsive and the extruder and print bed heater still on.

 I bought my first 3D printer, a Makerbot Replicator 2, for our office new-tech lab in 2012.
 It was a shared printer, hard to maintain, and eventually printed to death.